How to buy Hong Kong shares in the UK

 - You can buy or trade Hong Kong stocks if you live in the UK

-- Investing in shares outright requires a share dealing account, while speculating on their price requires a leveraged trading account
+- Investing in available Hong Kong shares outright requires a share dealing account, while speculating on their price requires a leveraged trading account

 - When investing, you’ll put up the full value of the shares upfront.
 When trading with leveraged products like spread bets and CFDs, you’ll only put up a margin

-- There are many notable Hong Kong stocks to choose from, such as AIA Group, Ping An, Baidu, Alibaba, Tencent Holdings, Geely, Bank of China, Commercial and Industrial Bank of China and China Construction Bank
+- There are many notable Hong Kong stocks to trade, such as AIA Group, Ping An, Baidu, Alibaba, Tencent Holdings, Geely, Bank of China, Industrial and Commercial Bank of China and China Construction Bank